aisingapore/TagUI/docs/reference.rst

 table
 #####################
 | Saves html table data to a csv file.
+This only works for simple, neat HTML tables.
 | Uses :ref:`XPath <xpath>` identifier only.

 .. code-block:: none